-The Code establishes the right for all people to develop Individual Plans of Services (IPOS) through the PCP process.
-The PCP process must be used at any time the person wants or needs to use the process, but must be used at least annually to review the IPOS.
-The agenda for each PCP meeting should be set by the person through the pre- planning process, not by agency or by the fields or categories in a form or an electronic medical record
+The MMHC establishes the right for all individuals to develop an IPOS through the PCP process.
+The PCP process must be used at any time the individual wants or needs to use the process but must be used at least annually to review the IPOS.
+The agenda for each PCP meeting should be set by the individual through the pre-planning process, not by the agency or by the fields or categories in a form or an electronic medical record

-Assessments may be used to inform the PCP process, but is not a substitute for the process.
+Assessments may be used to inform the PCP process but is not a substitute for the process.
 Functional assessments must be undertaken using a person-centered approach.
-The functional assessment and the PCP process together should be used as a basis for identifying goals, risks, and needs; authorizing services, utilization management and review.
-No assessment scale or tool should be utilized to set a dollar figure or budget that limits the person-centered planning process.
+The functional assessment and the PCP process together should be used as a basis for identifying goals, risks, and needs; authorizing services; utilization management; and review.
+No assessment scale or tool should be utilized to set a dollar figure or budget that limits the PCP process.

-While the Code requires that PCP be used to develop an Individual Plan of Services (IPOS) for approved community mental health services and supports, the purpose of the PCP process is for the person to identify life goals and decide what medically necessary services and supports need to be in place for the person to have, work toward or achieve those life goals.
-The person or representative chooses what services and supports are needed.
-Depending on the person, community mental health services and supports may play a small or large role in supporting him or her in having the life he or she wants.
-When a person is in a crisis situation, that situation should be stabilized before the PCP process is used to plan the life that he or she desires to have.
+While the Code requires that PCP be used to develop an IPOS for approved community mental health services and supports, the purpose of the PCP process is for the individual to identify life goals and decide what medically necessary services and supports need to be in place for the individual to have, work toward, or achieve those life goals.
+The individual or representative chooses what services and supports are needed.
+Depending on the individual, community mental health services and supports may play a small or large role in supporting him/her in having the life he/she wants.
+When an individual is in a crisis, that situation should be stabilized before the PCP process is used to plan the life that he/she desires to have.

-People are often at different points in the process of achieving their life goals.
-The PCP process should be individualized to meet each person's needs of the person for whom planning is done, i.e. meeting a person where he or she is.
-Some people may be just beginning to define the life they want and initially the PCP process may be lengthy as the person's goals, hopes, strengths, and preferences are defined and documented and a plan for achieving them is developed.
+individuals are often at different points in the process of achieving his/her life goals.
+The PCP process should be individualized to meet every individual's needs of the individual for whom planning is done, i.e. meeting an individual where he/she is.
+Some individuals may be just beginning to define the life he/she wants and initially the PCP process may be lengthy as the individual's goals, hopes, strengths, and preferences are defined and documented and a plan for achieving them is developed.
 Once an IPOS is developed, subsequent use of the PCP process, discussions, meetings, and reviews will work from the existing IPOS to amend or update it as circumstances and preferences change.
-The extent to which an IPOS is updated will be determined by the needs and desires of the person.
-If and when necessary, the IPOS can be completely redeveloped.
-The emphasis in using PCP should be on meeting the needs of the person as they arise.

-An IPOS must be prepared in person-first singular language and be understandable by the person with a minimum of clinical jargon or language.
-The person must agree to the IPOS in writing.
-The IPOS must include all of the components described below:
+The extent to which an IPOS is updated will be determined by the needs and desires of the individual.
+If and/or when necessary, the IPOS can be completely redeveloped.
+The emphasis in using PCP should be on meeting the needs of the individual as they arise.
+An IPOS must be prepared in person-first singular language and be understandable by the individual with a minimum of clinical jargon or language.
+The individual must agree to the IPOS in writing.
+The IPOS must include all the components described below: